pr-curtis/pr-curtis.github.io/docs/mailinglists.md

 Language(s): Primarily English<br>
 Subscription: Open</em>
 <p></p>
-Both H-Japan and H-Asia mailing lists are part of the H-Net Humanities & Social Sciences Online network.
-H-Japan is an international, nonpartisan digital network that provides scholars, graduate students, and professionals a free daily forum to discuss Japanese history, culture, religion, and society, including contemporary political, diplomatic, security, and economic issues.
-H-Asia is also an online community that enables historians and other Asia scholars to easily communicate current research and teaching interests; to discuss new articles, books, papers, approaches, methods and tools of analysis; and to test new ideas and share comments and tips on teaching.
+Premodern Japanese Studies is a worldwide network of scholars, students, and professionals who research premodern Japan.
+Through a mailing list and online resources they serve as a platform for the dissemination of information relevant to fields such as Japanese art, art history, literature, history, culture, language, and religion.
+With over 1000 members from more than 40 countries, PMJS is the largest and most diverse academic network dedicated specifically to premodern Japan.
 <p></p>

 <h4><b>Early Modern Japan Network (EMJNet)</b></h4>